Podbielskiallee (Berlin U-Bahn): History

 The station opened on 12 October 1913 (architect was H.Schweitzer).
 The street was named after Prussian Minister of State Victor von Podbielski (1844–1916), son of General Eugen Anton Theophil von Podbielski.

 It was destroyed in the Battle of Berlin.

 The platform was roofed over in 1978, before only a part of it was under the roof.
-The U3 trains towards Krumme Lanke came above ground after Breitenbachplatz.
+The U3 trains towards Krumme Lanke emerge above ground after Breitenbachplatz.